 This is a moving story of two different British Muslim families coping with divided loyalties, beliefs and accountabilities.
 A different installment of the story is told by the main characters, beginning with Isme, the elder sister and ending with Karamat, which cleverly reveals the differing opinions and their perspective on the 'burning' betrayals.

 Whilst the style of writing is raw and not always sophisticated, the insights into British Muslims growing up in Wembley and the different choices these siblings make with their lives is eye opening.
 And the tension very poignant.

-Whilst definitely a book of the moment it also feels like a wild card as it tackles difficult political, religious and moral issues.
+Home Fires feels is a wild card choice as it tackles difficult political, religious and moral issues.
 It's epic in stature and the remodelling of Sophocles's Antigone embedded with heightened emotions of love, family loyalty, betrayal and avenged death reminds us that the ancient world and the modern world are tragically closely aligned.

 Also shortlisted for the Costa best novel award 2017 and long listed for the Man Booker Prize 2017.